isomerpages/enterprisesg-wmo/news-and-media/circulars/_posts/2021-06-04-post-update-to-the-av-scheme-information-booklet-on-conflict-of-interest.md

 ---
 layout: post
 title: Update to the AV Scheme information booklet on conflict of interest
 permalink: /news-and-media/circulars/update-to-the-av-scheme-information-booklet-on-conflict-of-interest/
+variant: markdown
 ---
 Date: 04 June 2021\
 Our Ref: WMO-040621-01